circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
 Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.
 Finally, special CircleCI environment variables are loaded.

-**Warning**:
+**Note**:
-Do not add secret or sensitive data anywhere inside `.circleci/config.yml`.
+Do not add secrets or keys inside the `.circleci/config.yml` file.
-The full text of `config.yml` is **fully visible** to anyone who has access to your project on CircleCI.
+The full text of `config.yml` is visible to developers with access to your project on CircleCI.
-Instead, put these data into [project](#setting-an-environment-variable-in-a-project) or [context]({{ site.baseurl }}/2.0/contexts/) settings.
+Store secrets or keys in [project](#setting-an-environment-variable-in-a-project) or [context]({{ site.baseurl }}/2.0/contexts/) settings in the CircleCI app.

-Also note
-that running scripts within configuration can sometimes expose secret environment variables.
+Running scripts within configuration may expose secret environment variables.
-See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for more information.
+See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for best practices for secure scripts.

 ## Setting an Environment Variable in a Shell Command